-- (1) There are four positions, HEAT, OFF, ON and START. - Before starting, set gear shift lever at N, and pull parking brake.

-· OFF : None of electrical circuits activates.

-· ON : All the systems of machine operate.

-START: Use when starting the engine.
-Release key immediately after starting.

-Key must be in the ON position with engine running to maintain electrical and hydraulic function and prevent serious machine damage.
+- (1) There are four positions, OFF, ON and START. - Before starting, set forward-reverse lever at N, and pull parking brake. - \cdot OFF : None of electrical circuits activates. - ON : All the systems of machine operate.
+Preheat the system for 5~10 seconds. - START : Use when starting the engine.
+Release key immediately after starting. - Key must be in the ON position with engine running to maintain electrical and hydraulic function and prevent serious machine damage.